-Q.9: Are there any matters you believe we should include in section C that do not currently feature and/or can you suggest other improvements to how the proposed 2022 Code approaches operational matters and resilience?

-We feel that section C is comprehensive and therefore have no further suggestions.

-8. Independent Not-Executives

-D - Independent Non-executives
+D INEs and ANEs

-M. A firm should appoint independent non-executives to the governance structure who through their involvement collectively enhance the firm's performance in meeting the purpose of this Code.
-Independent non-executives should be positioned so that they can observe, challenge and influence decision-making in the firm.
-Note: Firms ae increasingly giving INEs a participating observer role on governance committees.

-N. Independent non-executives should provide constructive challenge and specialist advice with a focus on the public interest.
-They should assess and promote the public interest in firm operations and activities as they relate to the purpose of this Code, forming their own views on where the public interest lies.

-O. Independent non-executives should maintain and demonstrate objectivity and an independent mindset throughout their tenure.
+- M. A firm should appoint INEs to the governance structure who through their involvement collectively enhance the firm's performance in meeting the purpose of this Code.
+INEs should be positioned so that they can observe, challenge and influence decision-making in the firm. - N. INEs (and ANEs) should provide constructive challenge and specialist advice with a focus on the public interest.
+They should assess and promote the public interest in firm operations and activities as they relate to the purpose of this Code, forming their own views on where the public interest lies. - O. INEs (and ANEs) should maintain and demonstrate objectivity and an independent mindset throughout their tenure.
 Collectively they should enhance public confidence by virtue of their independence, number, stature, diverse skillsets, backgrounds, experience and expertise.
 They should have a combination of relevant skills, knowledge and experience, including of audit and a regulated sector.
-They owe a duty of care to the firm and should command the respect of the firm's owners.

-P. Independent non-executives should have sufficient time to meet their responsibilities.
-Independent non-executives should have rights consistent with discharging their responsibilities effectively, including a right of access to relevant information and people to the extent permitted by law or regulation, and a right, individually or collectively, to report a fundamental disagreement regarding the firm to its owners and, where ultimately this cannot be resolved and the independent non-executive resigns, to report this resignation publicly.

-Q. Independent non-executives should have an open dialogue with the regulator.
+They owe a duty of care to the firm and should command the respect of the firm's owners. - P. INEs (and ANEs) should have sufficient time to meet their responsibilities.
+INEs (and ANEs) should have rights consistent with discharging their responsibilities effectively, including a right of access to relevant information and people to the extent permitted by law or regulation, and a right, individually or collectively, to report a fundamental disagreement regarding the firm to its owners and, where ultimately this cannot be resolved and the independent non-executive resigns, to report this resignation publicly. - Q. INEs (and ANEs) should have an open dialogue with the regulator.

-Provisions